Santa Clara’s Demographics

 Residential Development

 For sale residential homes will pay an affordable housing impact fee equal to the difference between the unrestricted appraised market value of the unit and the Affordable Sales Price of the unit, multiplied by the fractional amount due.
-Rental residential units will pay $22.22 per square foot.
+Rental residential units will pay set fee per square foot.

 - Ownership: 15% inclusionary requirement.
-Projects of fewer than ten units may either provide one dwelling at an affordable housing cost for a household earning up to 100% of AMI, or pay an in-lieu fee (in-lieu fees for fractional units – $30.00/sf for single family homes, $25.00/sf for townhomes, and $20.00/sf for condominiums)
+Projects of fewer than ten units may either provide one dwelling at an affordable housing cost for a household earning up to 100% of AMI, or pay an in-lieu fee.

 - Rental: 15% inclusionary requirement.
-Projects of fewer than ten units may either provide an affordable unit or pay an in-lieu fee (in-lieu fee of $20.00/sf for fractional units)
+Projects of fewer than ten units may either provide an affordable unit or pay an in-lieu fee.

 The City Council may authorize a developer to provide a percentage of affordable units lower than 15%, if such units are restricted to extremely low, very low or low income households and would represent an equal or greater amount of value in subsidy.